Brand Names: Advil PM, Advil PM Liqui-Gels, Ibuprofen PM, Motrin PM

 Call your doctor if your symptoms do not improve, or if they get worse.

 If you need surgery or medical tests, tell the surgeon or doctor ahead of time if you have taken this medicine within the past few days.

 Store at room temperature away from moisture and heat.

 Since diphenhydramine and ibuprofen is used when needed, you may not be on a dosing schedule.
 Skip any missed dose if it's almost time for your next dose.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking diphenhydramine and ibuprofen?

 Avoid driving or hazardous activity until you know how this medicine will affect you.
 Your reactions could be impaired.

 Ask a doctor or pharmacist before using other medicines for pain, fever, swelling, or cold/flu symptoms.
-They may contain ingredients similar to diphenhydramine and ibuprofen (such as aspirin, ketoprofen, or naproxen).
+They may also contain diphenhydramine or ibuprofen.
+Also avoid using diphenhydramine anti-itch medicine on your skin.